 We could wish these conferences were less expensive.
 When you compare the amount of money you actually make with freelance writing and the high cost of conferences, you may dismiss them immediately.
 I can’t tell you what to do.
 I can only say that I have found conferences to be very helpful.
 They are no substitute for actual writing.
 But a combination of persistent writing to the best of your ability with expertise from conferences may move your writing ahead in a very effective way.
 If you feel that the Lord is leading you to pursue writing in a serious way, an occasional conference may help you to improve your writing and serve Him better.
 And the conferences may actually give you information or contacts that will help you earn more money writing.

 These conferences are generally targeted at Christian writing across a broad range of denominations.
 Doctrine is not the key issue.
 Writing is.
 Though I might wish for a conference to target fundamental independent Baptists like me, if I ever found one I fear it would be very small.
 It would not be able to offer the level of help of these larger conferences.

 In spite of that, I have found these conferences to have a healthy Christian atmosphere.
-Even the music has usually been good.
 Though I might differ doctrinally from some of the speakers, those differences are generally set aside and never mentioned.
 The point of the conferences is to help writers write and most conferences try to stick to that.